syntax-tree/hast-util-to-html/readme.md

 ## When should I use this?

 You can use this utility when you want to get the serialized HTML that is represented by the syntax tree, either because you’re done with the syntax tree, or because you’re integrating with another tool that does not support syntax trees.

 This utility has many options to configure how the HTML is serialized.
-These options help when building tools that make output pretty (e.g., formatters) or ugly (e.g., minifiers).
+These options help when building tools that make output pretty (such as formatters) or ugly (such as minifiers).

 The utility [`hast-util-from-html`][hast-util-from-html] does the inverse of this utility.